11 Essential Web Pages Every Website Should Have

 6. Frequently Asked Questions

 Get ahead of your customers’ most commonly asked queries by answering them before they can ask!
 On this page, you can show your visitors that you know what you’re talking about, that you care about their experience, and that you understand how to view your business through their lens.
-Compiling a list of Frequently Asked Questions enables you to put your clients’ most common concerns away and clear your communications channels for more important enquiries.
+Compiling a list of Frequently Asked Questions enables you to put your clients’ most common concerns away and clear your communications channels for more important inquiries.
+For tips on crafting an effective FAQ page and to see some excellent examples, check out our blog post on How to Write an FAQ Page: 8 Steps Guide and 8 Best FAQ Page Examples

 7. Contact